BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week12-post-week.md

 Reducing these two services takes away 4 of the public IPs that were incurring costs every hour, which is a saving of ($0.005 * 4 * 24) which is $0.48 per day or $14.40 every 30 days.

-## Feature Development - Messaging
-Messaging was something that was working in the development stage during the dynamodb week.
-I will need to investia